SonaHJ/WebUIAction/README.md

             exportreport: '${{ github.event.inputs.exportreport }}'
             exportstats: '${{ github.event.inputs.exportstats }}'
             exportstatshtml: '${{ github.event.inputs.exportstatshtml }}'
-            multipleValues: '${{ github.event.inputs.multipleValues }}'
+            multiplevalues: '${{ github.event.inputs.multiplevalues }}'

 ```
-7. Push it into the main branch
+4. Push it into the main branch
-8. Go to the Actions section in the repository and select the workflow.
-9. Click the Run workflow dropdown and the list of input boxes get displayed.

-To configure agent:
+5. To configure agent:
     1. Go to settings (Repo).
     2. Select action -> runner.
     3. Click Create self-hosted runner, follow the download and configure instruction

+6. Go to the Actions section in the repository and select the workflow.
+7. Click the Run workflow dropdown and the list of input boxes get displayed.

 ## Inputs